 Mission: The mission of the Center for the Urban Child and Healthy Family is to achieve dramatic improvements in outcomes for children and families facing adversity by developing, testing and scaling novel health delivery approaches that serve children with their caregivers and that bring together communities, child-serving sectors, and health providers across disciplines.

-Fellow and resident projects should focus on improving outcomes for families facing adversity, particularly through innovation of care delivery.
-All projects must include evaluation; fellows may propose more traditional small research studies.
-Residents who apply must be from the Department of Pediatrics.
+Faculty and Residents who apply must be from the Department of Pediatrics.
 Fellows from other disciplines are invited to apply, so long as the project involves child health.

-Submission guidelines are slightly different for Fellow and Resident projects.
+Submission guidelines are slightly different for Fellow and Resident and Faculty projects.
 Please view the relevant application below for more details:

 Receipt of grant funding is contingent upon compliance with the following deliverables/expectations: